vircadia/vircadia-native-core/README.md

 We're hiring!
 We're looking for skilled developers; send your resume to hiring@highfidelity.io

-Building Interface & other High Fidelity Components
+Build Instructions
 =========

-Interface is our Windows, OS X, and Linux build-able client for accessing our virtual world.

-All information required to build is found in the [install guide](INSTALL.md).
+All information required to build is found in the [build guide](BUILD.md).

 Running Interface
 ===